Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 4. Try to insert a username or e-mail address and click on "Sign In" to verify if the input "password" is required.
 5. Try to insert a wrong username and click on "Sign In" to verify if an alert message "The username and/or password you specified are not correct" pops up.
 6. Try to insert a wrong password and click on "Sign In" to verify if an alert message "The username and/or password you specified are not correct" pops up.
-7. Try to insert a correct username and password and click on "Sigh in" to verify if logs in.
+7. Try to insert a correct username and password and click on "Sign in" to verify if logs in.
-8. Try to click on link "sign up" to verify it redirects the user to "Sign Up" page.
+8. Try to click on link "Sign Up Now" to verify it redirects the user to "Sign Up" page.
-9. Try to click on button "home" to verify it redirects the user to "Homepage".
-10. Try to click on button "sign in" to verify it redirects the user to "Homepage" and appears a successful toast with the message "Successfully signed in as Thomas".
+9. Try to click on button "Sign In" to verify it redirects the user to "Homepage" and appears a successful toast with the message "Successfully signed in as Thomas".
-11. Try to click on link "Forgot Password" to verify it redirects the user to "Password Reset" page.
+10. Try to click on link "Forgot Password" to verify it redirects the user to "Password Reset" page.

 ##### back to [top](#table-of-contents)